Bloom: Designing for LLM-Augmented Behavior Change Interactions: Field Study Evaluation

 \subsubsection{Qualitative Coding}

-We performed qualitative coding on participants' onboarding and offboarding interview transcripts using thematic analysis~\cite{braun2012thematic}.
-Two authors collaboratively coded two participants and one author coded five participants, after which an initial codeset was created.
-One author coded the remaining transcripts, with frequent meetings to discuss codes, emerging themes, and differences in interpretation.
+We performed qualitative coding on participants' onboarding and offboarding interview transcripts using reflexive thematic analysis~\cite{braun2006using, braun2019reflecting}.
+Two authors first collaboratively reviewed and coded several transcripts to identify important aspects of data to attend to.
+One author coded the remaining transcripts, generating and iteratively developing codes as new insights arose.
+Throughout the analysis, both researchers met regularly to reflect on and discuss similarities and differences in their interpretations of the data.